-The Treaty underpins Pākehā culture; it is one of the things that makes that culture unique and different from British or European peoples in other lands.
+The Treaty underpins Pākehā culture; it is one of the things that makes that culture unique and different from British or other European peoples.
 Though Pākehā recognise those people as ancestors, the Treaty adds a crucial dimension which accepts and welcomes Pākehā as citizens in a Pacific nation.